What Are Attachment Styles

 How To Find Out

 In the strange situation experiment, secure infants tend to show distress during separation but recover quickly and continue to explore the environment with interest.
 When united with their mother, they greet her with joy and affection, initiate physical contact with her, and respond positively to being held.
 These mothers are the sources of attachment security.

 In AAI, secure people describe healthy relationships with parents clearly, convincingly, and coherently or describe negative relationships coherently with perspective.

 The secure attachment type tends to agree with these statements:

-- “I feel comfortable depending on other adults and having them depend on me.”
+- “I feel comfortable depending on other adults, and I can also provide support to others.”

 - “I don’t worry about being abandoned.”